XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-in-reporting-mode.md

 1. Download and [install PostgreSQL on Linux](https://www.postgresqltutorial.com/install-postgresql-linux/).

-2. Connect to the PostgreSQL Database Server using psql, and create a user `newuser` and a database `reporting`.
+2. Connect to the PostgreSQL Database Server using `psql`, and create a user `newuser` and a database `reporting`.

         psql postgres
 	        CREATE ROLE newuser WITH LOGIN PASSWORD ‘password’;